arxanas/how-to-survive-eecs-281/_drafts/terminal-tips-and-tricks.md

 ## Multiple terminals at once

-Most people are okay with having multiple terminal windows open, so this section won't be useful to them.
+Many people are okay with having multiple terminal windows open, so this section won't be useful to them.
 But if you hate having to SSH into CAEN for every new terminal window you open, or you just want to look cool, you can use a *terminal multiplexer*.
 A terminal multiplexer will let you have multiple sessions at